The Selkirk Rex is an intelligent, friendly and easy-going cat. They weigh anywhere from six to sixteen pounds and are generally healthy.

 These include a wide mouth comb with long tines that can penetrate through all three layers.
 You may also want to keep a de-greaser handy for times when you have gone too long without bathing.

-However, if you plan to show your Selkirk Rex, show breeders say this cat breed is actually easier to get ready for the show ring, because the curls are “wash and wear.”
+However, if you plan to show your cat, show breeders say this cat breed is actually easier to get ready for the show ring because the curls are “wash and wear.”
 In other words, you can bathe your cat the night before and towel dry – no blow drying or extra styling required.

-Then the next morning, just lightly spritz the curls and “scrunch” them with your hands to refresh the coat’s natural curl.
+The next morning, just lightly spritz the curls and “scrunch” them with your hands to refresh the coat’s natural curl.
 Voila – your cat is ready for the show ring!

-Selkirk Rex cat personality
+Selkirk Rex Shedding

-There is a happy myth circulating about the “Selkirk Rex hypoallergenic cat.”
+There is a happy myth circulating about the Selkirk Rex “hypoallergenic cat.”

 Unfortunately, there is no such thing as a hypoallergenic cat.